 10 Reasons People Think Taeyeon is a Weak Leader

-Taeyeon leads the now 8-member group of the arguably most popular Korean girl group, Girls Generation.
-They are acknowledged as one their agency's cash cow and many of its members now have successful individual careers.
+Taeyeon lead the 9-member and then eventually 8-member group of what was once the most popular Korean girl group, Girls Generation.
+They are acknowledged as one of their agency's cash cows and many of its members now have successful individual careers.
 When you are the leader of such a group, love and hate come with the territory.
 It is expected for Taeyeon to receive a lot of both.

-This post does not necessarily agree that she is indeed a bad leader but simply examines why she is perceived to be one.
+This post does not mean I necessarily agree that she is indeed a bad leader but simply examines why she is perceived to be one.

 #1.
 Girl's Generation Never Gained Creative Control Over Their Own Music

 One of the most common criticism about SM is that very rarely do the idols write their own music.
-However, if people care to be objective, SM actually does allow their idols to writer their own music provided it is at par with their standards.
+However, if people care to be objective, SM actually does allow their idols to write their own music provided it is at par with their standards.
 DBSK, even when they were still a five-member group, already had their members writing their own music.
-Yunho writes his own raps and the two write lyrics and dictate the creative direction of DBSK.
-Shinee is has been known for progressive and edgy concepts and much is credited to the collaborative effort of the whole group.
+Yunho writes his own raps and both Changmin and Yungho write lyrics and dictate the creative direction of DBSK.
+Shinee has been known for progressive and edgy concepts and much is credited to the collaborative effort of the whole group.
 Even Super Junior members that used to be known as the DBSK leftovers have all worked together as a group to practice some control over their creatives.

-There are many leaders in Kpop that are being outshined by their members but it is undeniable that it is rare for a superstar group leader to be outshone as much as Taeyeon is being outshone by her members.
+There are many leaders in Kpop that aren't necessarily the most popular but it is rare for a superstar group leader to be outgrown in terms of maturity as much as Taeyeon is being outgrown by her members.

 #3.
 The Members Didn't Stop Her When She Wanted to Step Down